 Behavior Support Management

 In 2003-2004, a committee was formed to develop guidelines for the Behavior Support Management in Therapeutic Schools, Therapeutic Programs and Outdoor Behavioral Health Programs.
+The Committee created an addendum to the NATSAP Principles of Good Practice that focuses on behavior support management.
+The Guidelines and Practice of Behavioral Management have been unanimously adopted by the Board of Directors of the National Association of Therapeutic Schools and Programs as basic practice standards.

 Best Practices in Academics